TL;DR

 [Your name]

-In the following email in your welcome series, you should emphasize that your company is about bringing value, so you should make it highly personalized.
-For instance, you can ask the user to set their email preferences, so your next emails fit their needs best.
+In the following email in your welcome series, you should emphasize that you aim to bring value to your clients.
+For instance, you can ask the user to set their email preferences so your following messages best suit their needs.

 Here’s a text template for you: